google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 Q. How do you define temperature?

 A. Temperature may be a physical quantity that expresses hot and cold.
-It is the appearance of thermal energy, present in all matter, which is the source of the incidence of heat, a flow of energy when a body is in contact with another that is colder or hotter.
+It is the appearance of thermal energy, present in all matter, which is the source of the incidence of heat, a flow of energy when a body is in contact with another colder or hotter.
 Temperature is measured with a thermometer.

 Conclusion